Consumer Medicine Information

 Keep this medicine where children cannot reach it.

-Azithromycin 500mg tablets are white, oval, biconvex film coated tablets engraved "APO" on one side and "AZ500" on the other
+White, oval, biconvex film coated tablets engraved "APO" on one side and "AZ500" on

 * Not all pack types and/or pack sizes may be available.

 Each tablet contains 500mg of azithromycin dihydrate as the active ingredient.

 calcium hydrogen phosphate dihydrate